sachinchoolur/lightGallery/site/content/blog/7-best-react-photo-gallery-libraries/index.md

 - Bundle Size:  Depending on the features you include in your project, Swiper's bundle size can be relatively large.
 This might be a concern for developers prioritizing minimalism and optimizing page load times.

-- Not Native Feel:Some developers might find that Swiper doesn't provide the exact native feel they desire, especially if they have specific UI/UX expectations.
+- Not Native Feel: Some developers might find that Swiper doesn't provide the exact native feel they desire, especially if they have specific UI/UX expectations.

 - Bundle Size: Depending on the features you include in your project, Swiper's bundle size can be relatively large.
 This may be a concern for projects aiming for minimal page load times.